PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

 db.reset_database
 ```

 One note about the `pigeon.db` file before moving to the next section: Do not share the `pigeon.db` file with anyone.
-Doing so will compromise the tamper-resistant properties of Pigeon and allow bad actors to forge messages in your name.
+Doing so will compromise the tamper-resistant properties of Pigeon and allow bad actors to forge messages using your name.
 Use `bundles` to safely share data with remote peers (covered later).

 ## Working with Drafts

 A `message` is the basic building block of a Pigeon database.
 As mentioned in the [protocol spec](https://tildegit.org/PigeonProtocolConsortium/protocol_spec), there are three parts to a message:

  * A header containing a `kind` field (similar to an email subject line) plus some additional meta data used by protocol clients.
- * A body containing user definable header fields.
+ * A body containing user definable key / value pairs.
  * A footer containing a Crockford Base32 encoded ED25119 signature to prevent forgery.

 As a convenience, the Pigeon Ruby client allows developers to keep zero or one "draft" messages.
 A draft message is a log message that has not been signed and has not been committed to the database.
 Think of it as your own personal scratchpad.

 A draft is not part of the protocol spec.
-It is a convinience provided to users of this library.
+It is a convenience provided to users of this library.
 You could absolutely write messages by hand, calculate their signatures, convert everything to Base32 and manually add them to the database.
 This would be extremely tedious, however, so the draft functionality was added for convenience.

 Let's see if we have a draft to work with: